MoEController: Instruction-based Arbitrary Image Manipulation with Mixture-of-Expert Controllers: Methodology

-Various image manipulation tasks are included in our extensive training dataset; these tasks can essentially be divided into two categories: global and local.
-Analysis reveals that text instructions can help us understand this difference.
-We use a combination of expert controllers to learn the semantics of various text instructions and adapt to various image manipulation capabilities in order to integrate the powerful ability to generate images from text for various image manipulation tasks.
-Specifically, we add expert models with different abilities and a gated system after the text encoder to automatically adapt to different image manipulation tasks, as shown in Fig.~\ref{fig:3}(d).
-Three expert models, as well as a gate system, are created.
+Finally, a fusion module, three expert models, and a gate system are created.
+In the fusion module, input $Q$ is text features, and input $K$ and $V$ are image features generated by CLIP Image Encoder, which can fully integrate text instructions and image transformation.
+The multi-expert model can be regarded as the multi-head mechanism of the transformer.
 Each expert model is a two-layer feed-forward network, and the gating model, which is made up of a linear layer and a softmax layer, has an output dimension equal to the number of expert models.
 Additionally, we examined the text instructions that the three expert models had adapted and discovered that Expert 1 is appropriate for fine-grained local image translation tasks, such as ``change the color to yellow'', Expert 2 is appropriate for global image style transfer tasks, such as ``turn it into cartoon style'', and Expert 3 is appropriate for local image editing tasks, such as ``add fireworks into the sky''.
+We present the final loss function as follows:

 Eq. (\ref{eq:2}) is a simplified expression of the mixture-of-expert model, where $c$ is the text condition for the input diffusion model.
-By taking the encoded text feature $x$ as input, Eq. (\ref{eq:2}) indicates that the modified condition $c$ is a linear combination of the output of all $n$ experts: $f_i (i=\{1,\cdots,n\})$ added by $x$.
-As shown in Eq.~(\ref{eq:3}), $g_i(x)$ is the softmax output of the gate, $W_i$ is the weights of the linear layer, $y$ denotes the input text instruction, and $\tau_\theta$ is the text encoder.
+By taking the fusion feature $x$ as input, Eq. (\ref{eq:2}) indicates that the modified condition $c$ is a linear combination of the output of all $n$ experts: $f_i (i=\{1,\cdots,n\})$ added by $E_t(y_t)$.
+As shown in Eq.~(\ref{eq:2}), $g_i(x)$ is the softmax output of the gate, $W_i$ is the weights of the linear layer.
+Eq. (\ref{eq:3}), The $CA(Q,K,V)$ represents the cross-attention network within the fusion module. $E_i$ and $E_t$ correspond to the CLIP image encoder and text encoder, respectively.
+The term $y_i$ denotes the source image, while $y_t$ signifies the input text instruction.